adj59-dev/adj59-dev.github.io/_posts/2025-08-19-nielsen-and-chuang:-chapter-3.md

 #### Exercise 3.3 {#exercise-33}

 Here we are to describe a Turing machine which takes a binary number as input and outputs the bits in reverse order.
-I found it useful to look at examples in Minsky (section 6.1) and use a multi-tape turing machine to create this solution, as recommended in the hint.
+I found it useful to look at examples in Minsky (section 6.1) and use a multi-tape Turing machine to create this solution, as recommended in the hint.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>

-We will setup the machine with two tapes, one that has the input binary number followed by blank squares and the other is all blank.
-The program is setup to read the binary input from the first tape and print the bits in reverse order on the second.
+We will setup the machine with two tapes, one that has the input binary number followed by blank squares and the other starts all blank.
+The program is set up to read the binary input from the first tape and print the bits in reverse order on the second.

 The program is given as follows <br>